o19s/elasticsearch-learning-to-rank/docs/building-features.rst

 The custom script has access to the feature_vector via the java `Map <https://docs.oracle.com/javase/8/docs/api/java/util/Map.html>`_ interface as explained in :ref:`create-feature-set`.

+(WARNING script features can cause the performance of your Elasticsearch cluster to degrade, if possible avoid using these for feature generation if you require your queries to be highly performant)

 ============================
 Script Features Parameters
 ============================